Anatomy of a Content Refresh

 Breaking down the purpose, strategy, and execution behind a content refresh

 Performing a content refresh is a critical pillar of any sound content strategy.
 It maximizes the return on the investment you already make in content creation by extending the performance and lifespan of your existing content and seizing opportunities that may have been missed when content was originally published.
+The scope of a content refresh can be as broad as assessing and prioritizing opportunities across your entire content library, as narrow as refreshing a single piece of content, or somewhere in between.

 In this article, we’ll break down some key decisions and processes that go into any content refresh: